danialowen/danialowen.github.io/index.md

 ## My Work

 This website will provide the links to some of my work completed during my academic research.
-Within each link there will be a brief description of the work and a link to the code (most likely on [GitHub Profile](https://github.com/danialowen)).
-Feel free to contact me with any suggestions or questions regarding any of my projects by emailing me on: *d.w.owen@liverpool.ac.uk*
+Within each link there will be a brief description of the work and a link to the code (most likely on [my GitHub Profile](https://github.com/danialowen)).
+Feel free to contact me with any suggestions or questions regarding any of my projects.

 ### Agent Based Model

-Here is the link to the page on my fist project; my [Agent Based Model (ABM)](ABM.md).
-This page includes the link to my GitHub repository with the code to my ABM.
+Here is the link to my fist project; my [Agent Based Model (ABM)](ABM.md).
+This page includes the link to my GitHub repository, which includes the code.
 This page also displays a GIF of my final ABM for you to see.

 ## Contact